-Before we delve deeper into the technical workings of vibration measurement, it's helpful to take a look at what exactly you're measuring.
-What are the parameters that determine whether something is a vibration and how do you recognize them?
-Basically, you only measure two parameters:
+Before we delve deeper into the technical workings of vibration measurement, it's helpful to consider what exactly you're measuring.
+What parameters determine whether something is a vibration, and how do you recognize them?
+You only measure two parameters:

 The amplitude (top value of a vibration): how much does something move?
-You can measure this value by looking at acceleration, velocity or displacement.
-Displacement often involves extremely small values of a few micrometers per second, while you measure acceleration in centimeters per second.
+You can measure this value by looking at acceleration, velocity, or displacement.
+Displacement often involves minimal values of a few micrometers per second, while you measure acceleration in centimeters per second.
 Acceleration is measured with accelerometers, while velocity is accurately measured with a vibration meter like the SWARM.
-For this, you used to rely on geophones, but they're no longer needed anymore with the new technology.
+For this, you used to rely on geophones, but they're no longer needed with the new technology.

 - Frequency: how many times does something go up and down within a second?
 Frequencies are measured in hertz (Hz) or the number of revolutions per minute (RPM).

-In the past, if you wanted to make a vibration measurement, you had to go through a number of steps before you could even begin to measure.
+In the past, if you wanted to make a vibration measurement, you had to go through several steps before you could even begin to measure.
 You had to load and unload big reels, load large and heavy computers into a van and carry big clunky batteries.
 With a modern measurement system like Omnidots, it all becomes logistically easier.
-You need nothing more than a compact battery, vibration meter and any other accessories.
+You need nothing more than a compact battery, vibration meter, and any other accessories.

-First, check that your battery is properly charged.
+First, check that your battery is charged correctly.
 Press the button on the battery and check to see if you have enough green lights.
 If you have less than half of a battery, please charge the battery.
-This step seems like a no-brainer, but you wouldn't be the first person to show up at a construction site with a half or poorly charged battery.
+This step seems like a no-brainer, but you wouldn't be the first to show up at a construction site with a half or poorly-charged battery.

 After checking the battery status, plug in the meter and verify that the system is measuring nicely.
 Again, this is indicated by an affirmative green light on the SWARM.
-Are you measuring nuisance to people in buildings and are therefore measuring on the floor, rather than on a wall?
+Are you measuring nuisance to people in buildings and are therefore measuring on the floor rather than on a wall?
 Then screw the Omnidots Base Plate under your meter.
-Are you measuring on a carpet?
+Do you measure on a carpet?
 Then use the base plate with spikes to improve contact with the floor.
-On a laminate floor you should use convex legs and sometimes you have to put some extra weight on the floor to prevent your meter from 'dancing'.
+On a laminate floor, you should use convex legs, and sometimes you have to put some extra weight on the floor to prevent your meter from 'dancing.'
 The spikes and convex legs are both included with the Omnidots Base Plate.

 Recording the situation

 Next, properly map the current situation at the measurement site.
-You can do this by taking pictures of:
+You can do this by taking pictures of the following: